 - No TV’s, computers, or video game consoles in the bedroom.

 Incidentally, parents must follow these rules too!
 If you allow your children to police you as well, it will empower them, and serve to create a more harmonious and balanced family.
 With these steps, parents can communicate the all-important principle that Internet access is not a right, but rather a privilege.
 Meeting target behaviors and certain expectations are required in order to receive and maintain that privilege.

 These early school years are also a good time to start teaching children about digital safety.
 Students need to be made aware of several important factors:

-As your child gets close to their teenage years, this discussion should include mention of sending out inappropriate material via text, social networking, and email and discuss the legal ramifications of such activities.
-In addition, parents should make their teen aware that anything they post online could become part of an enduring record that might come back to haunt them.
-Do a simple google news search and find relevant stories to share with your teens.
+As your child gets close to their teenage years, this discussion should include the legal ramifications of sending out inappropriate material via text, social networking, and email.
+In addition, parents should warn their teen that anything they post online could become part of an enduring record that might come back to haunt them.
+Do a simple Google news search and find relevant stories to share with your teens.
 Just as we alert to stranger danger in other contexts, we must have frank discussions about the dark side of social media and the internet.

-3. Use real stories when talking to your children about digital safetyJaynay C. Johnson, MFT, Teen Talk Therapy, @DearTeenSelf
+3. Have a conversation with your children about what is considered private informationJaynay C. Johnson, MFT, Teen Talk Therapy, @DearTeenSelf